mongodb/mongodb-kubernetes-operator/README.md

 Reviewers, please ensure that the CLA has been signed by referring to [the contributors tool](https://contributors.corp.mongodb.com/) (internal link).

+## Linting

+This project uses the following linters upon every Pull Request:

+* `Black` is a tool that verifies if Python code is properly formatted
+* `MyPy` is a Static Type Checker for Python
+* `Kube-linter` is a tool that verified if all Kubernetes YAML manifests are formatted correctly
+* `Go vet` A built-in Go static checker
+* `Snyk` The vulnerability scanner

 ## License

 Please see the [LICENSE](LICENSE.md) file.